MosbyTheGreat/AMRAS/README.md

 # AMRAS
 Anti-Mitbewohner-Raketen-Abwehr-System (engl.
 Anti Roommate Rocket Defense System)

 **NOTE: This is currently WIP with major parts still missing from the repository.**
-**NOTE2: Project is put on hold until I get new parts.
-I trashed my camera module.**

 An automated turret, which uses a combination of a Raspberry Pi, a camera, some servos, trafos and methylated spirits to propell rubber rockets into anyones face who dares to enter it's vicinity.